Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Results

 The left panel of Fig.~\ref{fig:scatter_plot_fQ_vs_density_dfil} reveals a monotonic increase of the quenching fraction from the lowest to the highest densities for field, filament, and cluster galaxies.
 The AMIGA sources, which are found at the lowest densities $n_5\lesssim1~h^{3}$~Mpc$^{-3}$, exhibit the lowest values $f_{\rm Q}\lesssim0.2$.
-On the other extreme, the Virgo cluster shows an increasing fraction ranging from $f_{\rm Q}\sim0.3$ to $f_{\rm Q}\sim0.8$ at the highest density regions with $n_5\sim10^3~h^{3}$~Mpc$^{-3}$.
-For the filaments specifically, the quenching fraction increases from $f_{\rm Q}\sim0.2$ to $0.6$ within the broad range of densities that they cover, i.e., $n_5\sim(10^{-2}$ to $10^2)~h^{3}$~Mpc$^{-3}$.
-At comparable densities, filaments have similar $f_{\rm Q}$ values as the field and the Virgo cluster.
-A similar behaviour of increasing $f_{\rm Q}$ with local density is observed also when we limit ourselves to massive galaxies with stellar masses above $10^{10}~M_\odot$.
-For galaxies with $M_\star$ below this value, the quenching ratio is lower, $f_{\rm Q}\lesssim0.4$, for the three cosmic environments and at low to moderate local densities below $10~h^3$~Mpc$^{-3}$, while at higher densities non-negligible shot noise for the counts prevents us to draw firm conclusions.
+On the other extreme, the Virgo cluster shows an increasing fraction ranging from $f_{\rm Q}\sim0.3$ to $f_{\rm Q}\sim0.8$ in the highest density regions with $n_5\sim10^3~h^{3}$~Mpc$^{-3}$.
+For the filaments specifically, the quenching fraction increases from $f_{\rm Q}\sim0.2$ to $0.6$ within the broad range of densities that they cover, namely $n_5\sim(10^{-2}$ to $10^2)~h^{3}$~Mpc$^{-3}$.
+At comparable densities, filaments have similar $f_{\rm Q}$ values to the field and the Virgo cluster. { We verified that the observed trend of increasing $f_{\rm Q}$ with $n_5$ for filament and Virgo galaxies is mostly driven by massive $\log(M_\star/M_\odot)>10$ galaxies.
+For less massive sources, $f_{\rm Q}$ shows a flatter and more noisy behavior when plotted against $n_5$, averaging around $f_{\rm Q}\lesssim0.4$ for each of the three cosmic environments considered.}

 Considering the filament galaxies altogether, we find $f_{\rm Q}=(39\pm3)\%$, i.e., 95/245.
-This value is fairly consistent with the quiescent fraction $\sim50\%$ found by \citet{Bonjean2020} for higher redshift $0.1<z<0.3$ cosmological filaments.
+This value is fairly consistent with the quiescent fraction of $\sim50\%$ found by \citet{Bonjean2020} for higher redshift $0.1<z<0.3$ cosmological filaments.
 Interestingly, this may indicate that the average star formation properties of filament galaxies have not dramatically evolved over the last $\sim2$~Gyr.